Ninety-Nine Nights

-Ninety-Nine Nights (ナインティ ナイン ナイツ, Nainti Nain Naitsu) stylized as N3: Ninety-Nine Nights, is a 2006 fantasy hack and slash video game developed for the Xbox 360 by Q Entertainment and Phantagram; video game designer Tetsuya Mizuguchi served as producer for the game.
+Ninety-Nine Nights (ナインティ ナイン ナイツ, Nainti Nain Naitsu), stylized as N3: Ninety-Nine Nights, is a 2006 fantasy hack and slash video game developed for the Xbox 360 by Microsoft Game Studios Japan, Q Entertainment and Phantagram.
+It was released in Japan on April 20, 2006, and for other markets in August.

+Video game designer Tetsuya Mizuguchi served as producer for the game.
 The game features hundreds of enemies onscreen at any given time, and borrows heavily from other video games of the genre, most notably from the Dynasty Warriors and Kingdom Under Fire series.

-The game was released in Japan on April 20, 2006, and for other markets in August.

 A sequel, Ninety-Nine Nights II, was released in 2010.

 Plot

 In the struggle between light and dark, a new order is created after a mysterious power stone is destroyed.
 These two forces are destined to fight each other since the beginning of time, each one intending to retake control of everything.
 Will the side of light be the winner, or will the world once again undergo 99 nights of darkness?
 The world of Ninety-Nine Nights has not always been an endless battlefield.
 There was a time when peace existed between all of the races.
 When a magical orb was shattered, light and dark entered the world, and a demon was born, this resulting in 99 nights of perpetual darkness.
 The Demon Lord led his army to take arms, but he was defeated on the one-hundredth day of battle by the Keeper of the Orb.
 The slain demon was named the King of Ninety Nine Nights after the months of darkness that their world endured.
 Peace was present, though ephemeral.
 Soon after, the Keeper of the Orb was murdered and the sacred orb was split in half.
 The humans took possession of the light shard, leaving the goblins with the dark shard.
 In the divisive war, humans and goblins fought for what seemed like an endless amount of time.
 Tides turned in favor of the humans when the elves sided with them.
 But while the goblins retreated back into the forbidden forest of the lost, the Goblin King was making his own ally, the Lord of Darkness.